stealthbomber10/stealthbomber10.github.io/_posts/2018-07-25-internship-advice.md

 You'll notice that I didn't mention freshmen at all.
 Truth is, it's difficult for most freshman to get an internship at these big tech companies unless you're at a top school or are a rockstar programmer (in which case I don't know why you kept reading after the last fourth or fifth paragraph).
 Your best bet is to apply to a ~~leftist diversity program~~ specialized freshman engineering internship, e.g. something like the [Microsoft Explore Program](https://careers.microsoft.com/students/explore) or [Facebook's Engineering University](https://www.facebook.com/careers/university/fbueng) thing.
 Either that, or try to leverage any sort of connections you might have, whether it be from school, friends, family, or something else.

 Your highest chance of success, however, will most likely come from looking at companies local to where you live.
 For example, I straight up just emailed my resume to the CS departments at universities near my home, and a couple professors reached out, offering to have me conduct research with them over the summer.
 I didn't end up taking either of them up on it, but it showed me that you just have to have an idea of where to look for opportunities.

+Reaching out to a startup too - local or university since they usually can't afford to pay for housing - is a good bet too.